-The grant of restricted stock units generally has no federal income tax consequences to the Company or the recipient.
+The grant of restricted stock units generally should have no federal income tax consequences to the Company or the recipient.
 When the restricted stock units vest and become payable, the recipient will recognize ordinary income equal to the amount of cash received and the fair market value of any shares of Class A Common Stock received.
-The Company generally will be allowed a federal income tax deduction equal to the same amount that the recipient recognizes as ordinary income.
+The Company generally will be allowed a federal income tax deduction equal to the same amount that the recipient recognizes as ordinary income (subject to deduction limitations under Section 162(m) of the Code).